comharris/readme/docs/intro/informational.md

 This meeting is an opportunity for us to share about the opportunity at Mattermost, and to get to know each other.

 Mattermost is a fast-growing open core software company delivering a high trust, developer-first collaboration platform to Global 2000 enterprises.
-We announced [a $20M Series A from RedPoint in 2019](https://www.techrepublic.com/article/how-open-source-mattermost-is-sneaking-up-on-slacks-messaging-empire/) and brought on an [executive leadership team](https://www.globenewswire.com/news-release/2019/03/27/1780869/0/en/Mattermost-Builds-out-Executive-Leadership-Team-Adds-Board-of-Advisors-and-Opens-San-Francisco-Office.html) to scale the business.
+We announced [a $20M Series A from RedPoint in 2019](https://www.techrepublic.com/article/how-open-source-mattermost-is-sneaking-up-on-slacks-messaging-empire/) and brought on a new [executive leadership team](https://www.globenewswire.com/news-release/2019/03/27/1780869/0/en/Mattermost-Builds-out-Executive-Leadership-Team-Adds-Board-of-Advisors-and-Opens-San-Francisco-Office.html) to scale the business.

 Here's four things to know about Mattermost: